JeffersonLab/SRO-RTDP/rtdp/cli/README.md

    - Manually copy the file if automatic copy fails

 5. **CLI Installation Issues**:
-   - If `rtdp` command is not found, try reinstalling: `pip uninstall rtdp-cli -y && pip install -e .`
+   - If `rtdp` command is not found or has import errors, try reinstalling: `pip uninstall rtdp-cli -y && pip install -e .`
    - Alternative: Run directly with `python rtdpcli.py --help`
    - Check that you're in the correct directory (`rtdp/cli`)
    - Ensure all dependencies are installed: `pip install -r requirements.txt`
+   - If console_scripts entry point fails, use direct Python execution: `python rtdpcli.py setup`

 ### Workflow Issues